beyarkay/masters-thesis/src/04_methodology.md

 the FFNN and operate by combining the output of two FFNNs, each of which is trained on a different subset of the training data.

-One FFNN (called the majority classifier) is binary classifier in charge of detecting whether or not a gesture exists in the observation.
+One FFNN (called the majority classifier) is a binary classifier in charge of detecting whether or not a gesture exists in the observation.
 The other FFNN (called the minority classifier) is only invoked if there is a gesture present in an observation, as detected by the majority FFNN.